likunamatata/Coin_App_P1/README.md

 CoinGecko API :lizard:.
 Additional features include the ability to choose a currency for populating dashboard prices with and also a second page where the user can read the news referencing a crypto coin of their interest.
 The articles on the second page are provided by NewsAPI :newspaper:.*

-To quickly check out what the app looks like, you can visit: https://likuna-dev.surge.sh/
+To quickly check out what the app looks like, you can visit https://likuna-dev.surge.sh/ or https://amazing-swartz-f88056.netlify.com/news.html

 * MVP: Coin Tracker